-An individual who is redeployed to a vacant position or who otherwise exercises his/her displacement rights under this Article must already have the skills and experience to perform the duties and responsibilities of the position into which she or he is to be placed.
+An individual who is redeployed to a vacant position or who otherwise exercises their displacement rights under this Article must already have the skills and experience to perform the duties and responsibilities of the position into which they are to be placed.
 This does not mean that the individual must have previously performed the specific position being sought.
-The standards for demonstrating he or she has the qualifications to perform the duties required is less than the standard of "best qualified" that applies at the time of hiring.
+The standards for demonstrating they have the qualifications to perform the duties required is less than the standard of "best qualified" that applies at the time of hiring.